Operating system

 Firmware update

-Beginning with firmware version 2019.0 LTS, you can update the firmware conveniently via the Web-based Management of your controller.
+Starting with firmware version 2019.0 LTS, you can update the firmware conveniently by means of the Web-based Management on your controller.

-For older firmware versions, you can start the firmware update via the sudo update-plcnext shell script, which you will find in the file system of the controller.
+For firmware versions before 2019.0 LTS (the naming back then was like "1.02"), you can start the firmware update via the sudo update-plcnext shell script, which you will find in the file system of the controller.

-• Download and unzip the firmware *.zip file from the download area of your controller (see Tool downloads).
+• Download and unzip the firmware *.zip file (see Tool downloads).

-• For older firmware, run the *.exe setup file to extract the *.raucb update file.
-Newer firmware contains already the *.raucb update file.
+• For older firmware, run the *.exe setup file to extract the *.raucb update file; newer firmware already contains the naked *.raucb update file.

-• Copy the *.raucb update file to the /opt/plcnext directory (this is the home directory of the Linux user “admin”).
+• Copy the *.raucb update file to the /opt/plcnext/ directory (this is the home directory of the Linux® admin user).

 • Open the shell using a command line tool (e.g., PuTTY or Tera Term).

-• Log in to the PLCnext Control as administrator.
+• Log in to the controller as the admin user here as well.

-• Issue the update command; the name of the update script is the same for every controller:sudo update-plcnext.
+• Issue the update command; the name of the update script is the same for every controller:

 • The script is available in the directory under /usr/sbin/.